Astyages/clustering/clustering pitch.md

 Description
 ========================================================

 This simple Shiny app allows you to choose one of three datasets and create clusters and plot graphs to show the groupings of similar variables.
+You can find it here:

 https://astyages.shinyapps.io/clustering